Caregiving: Adult Transportation

 - Increased confrontation with other drivers

 If you notice some of the above declines in driving skills in your loved one, this does not mean the car must be taken from him or her immediately.
 The first step a caregiver must take with his or her loved one is to talk about the signs of possible decline that concern you.

 During this talk, the caregiver can make suggestions, s such as encouraging his or her loved one to avoid driving at night, during rush hour, or when weather makes the roads slick.
 Another approach can be recommending a medical and/or eye exam to see if any of the above signs can be corrected.

 If the caregiver determines that his or her loved one should no longer be driving, alternate means of transportation should be sought.
 Often times this means the caregiver must be the one who provides transportation.
 However, it is not always possible nor is it practical to provide transportation when needed.
 Fortunately, there are options.

-To find information on transportation for the elderly that is available in your area, one of the best places to start is your local area Agency on Aging.
-There are over 650 area Agencies on Aging throughout the United States.
-These agencies are part of the Administration on Aging, an agency of the United States Department of Health and Human Services.
+To find information on transportation for the elderly that is available in your area, one of the best places to start is your local area Administration on Aging.
+These agencies are part of the Administration for Community Living, an agency of the United States Department of Health and Human Services.